quasimetric-learning/quasimetric-rl/README.md

 mujoco==2.3.6
 ```

+> [!NOTE]
-**NOTE:** Both `d4rl` depends on `mujoco_py` which can be difficult to install.
+> Both `d4rl` depends on `mujoco_py` which can be difficult to install.
 The code lazily imports `mujoco_py` and  `d4rl` if the user requests such environments.
 Therefore, their installation is not necessary to run the QRL algorithm, e.g., on a custom environment.
 However, running QRL on the provided environments (`d4rl.maze2d` and `GCRL`) requires them.

 ## Code structure